Last update: 2018-10-22

 - Explain to a less experienced developer how the tool really work.
 You can explain the GUI, not really the application itself, especially if the terminology between the GUI and the CLI differ a lot.
 It happens often.

 sourcetree, a graphical interface for git.
 I worked with a junior developer who was using it without knowing how

 git works.
 When problems arose, it was difficult to know what the application did and what command it was calling under the hood.
 Way more frustrating than using

 Another very important point: with the shell you use mainly your keyboard.
 It might surprise some of you, but I try to avoid my mouse as much as possible.
 This is one of most important efficiency advise I can give: keeping your hands on your keyboard will make you happier and faster.
 It might sound silly but it has a lot of advantages:

 - Moving your hand from your keyboard to your mouse is tiring.
 You will see it if you stop doing it.

 - It’s more enjoyable to stay on your keyboard.
 You don’t have to switch constantly between typing and moving a pointer.

 - You will feel like a hacker even if you only write your shopping list!
 How cool is that?

-I know, I was suspicious at first.
-Maybe like you, now.
+I know what you think.
+I was suspicious at first.
 I can’t deny it though: I enjoy much more programming since I only try to use my keyboard in the shell.